-As the ban on the domestic trade in elephant ivory comes into effect in September 2021, it is also important to be aware of the dos and don’ts regarding ivory products.
+As the ban on the domestic trade in elephant ivory will come into effect from 1 September 2021, it is also important to be aware of the dos and don’ts regarding ivory products.

 If you are in possession of ivory stock, you may choose to keep, dispose or donate them to a museum for public education purposes.
 Should you require assistance with the disposal of your ivory stock, you can contact NParks at email@example.com.
 If you wish to donate your ivory stock to a museum, you may contact the museum directly.
 For more information on the domestic ivory ban, you may refer to the FAQ here.

 If you spot any occurrences of illegal wildlife trade, and ownership of endangered or wild species and its parts, you may contact NParks using the online feedback form or call 1800-476-1600.
 All information shared with NParks will be kept confidential.